• Share this on:

 Tip:

-9. Bring all these tips together and offer your clients a unique selling point (USP)
+10. Bring all these tips together and offer your clients a unique selling point (USP)

 European cosmetics companies usually purchase their raw materials from large international traders, who have the advantage of access to nearly limitless stock.
 In most cases, however, these traders do not trace product origins, conditions of production or impact on the environment.
-You can make a difference in this regard by offering your clients a fully traceable supply chain and the story about the production of your products.
+You can make a difference in this regard by offering your clients a fully traceable supply chain and a story about the production of your products.

 Opening up the ‘black box’ about production background could be a decisive turning point for your business, which could become your USP.
 Tell your story in your own unique way, and share it with your clients, possibly using Figure 4 as a reference.
-The figure shows how the L’OCCITANE Group prioritise activities based on their own vision of CSR, as well as the demands that their stakeholders have for them.
+The figure shows how the L’OCCITANE Group prioritise activities based on their own vision of ESG, as well as the demands that their stakeholders have for them.
 The closer the dot is to the upper right corner, the more important this element is for L’OCCITANE and their stakeholders.
-You could use this diagram to help make strategic changes within your business, in order to align more closely to the main goals of cosmetics companies in the European market.
+You could use this diagram to help make strategic changes within your business in order to align more closely to the main goals of cosmetics companies in the European market.

 Elements to include in your story could relate to how you are engaged in green and ecological production, your contributions to the conservation of biodiversity, soil and water, and how you support the improvement of local livelihoods.
 Explain where your products are sourced, who is involved, under what conditions and how your interventions contribute to sustainability.
 For this to work, it is crucial to document these aspects and provide evidence of them to your clients.

-You can further incorporate your efforts to minimise waste and to avoid plastic packaging and greenhouse gas emission into your marketing strategy and company manifesto.
+You can further incorporate your efforts to minimise waste and to avoid plastic packaging and greenhouse gas emissions into your marketing strategy and company manifesto.
 This is consistent with the focus of many current marketing campaigns in the European cosmetics sector with regard to green production, nature-positive and regenerative farming, zero-waste production, palm-oil free products and low-emission transport.

-Figure 4: Prioritisation of activities for L’OCCITANE
+Figure 6: Priorities for L’OCCITANE

-Source: L’OCCITANE, ESG Report 2022
+Source: L’OCCITANE, 2022

 Tips:

-• In your promotional campaign, explain the main threats to related ecosystems and biodiversity, and provide a concrete explanation of how you contribute to halting these threats.
+• In your promotional campaign, explain the main threats to related ecosystems and biodiversity and provide a concrete explanation of how you contribute to halting these threats.

 • Show the people involved, along with pictures of the landscape, endangered animals and the environment.

-Be sure to provide evidence to support your sustainability claims.
+• Be sure to provide evidence to support your sustainability claims.
 This could give you a unique advantage over your competitors.

 Please review our market information disclaimer.